List of Colorado municipalities by elevation

 The Town of Carbonate, Colorado is technically the highest elevation municipality in the United States, however its remote location may be the reason it has had no year-round residents since the 1890 United States census.
 Since 1890, the Town of Alma, Colorado has been the highest elevation municipality in the United States with a year-round population.
 The City of Leadville, Colorado has been the highest elevation incorporated city in the United States since its incorporation on February 18, 1878.
 The Town of Winter Park, Colorado has the highest elevation within the municipal boundaries of any town in the United States at 12060 ft.

-The "Mile-High City" of Denver, the Colorado state capital, is only the 170th highest of the 273 Colorado municipalities.
+The "Mile-High City" of Denver, the Colorado state capital, is only the 170th highest of the 272 Colorado municipalities.
 While the Town of Holly, Colorado is the lowest municipality in Colorado, it is higher than the high-points of 19 U.S. states and the District of Columbia.

 Municipalities

-Select the OpenStreetMap link at the right to view the location of these 273 municipalities.
+Select the OpenStreetMap link at the right to view the location of these 272 municipalities.

-For the most recent population estimates, see the List of Colorado municipalities by population.

-For municipalities by county, see the List of Colorado municipalities by county.

-For county seats, see the List of Colorado county seats.

-For former municipalities, see the List of former municipalities in Colorado.

-For ZIP codes, see the List of post offices in Colorado.

-For telephone area codes, see the List of Colorado telephone area codes.

 For municipal maps, see the Colorado municipal boundaries map.